riihikallio/VBA-content/VBA/Excel-VBA/articles/excel-performance-and-limit-improvements.md

 ### Calculation improvements

 Starting in Excel 2007, multithreaded calculation improved calculation performance.
-For more information, see [Multithreaded Calculation](#MultithreadedCalculation).

 Starting in Excel 2010, additional performance improvements were made to further increase calculation speed.
 Excel 2010 can call user-defined functions asynchronously.
 Calling functions asynchronously improves performance by allowing several calculations to run at the same time.
 When you run user-defined functions on a compute cluster, calling functions asynchronously enables several computers to be used to complete the calculations.
 For more information, see [Asynchronous User-Defined Functions](http://msdn.microsoft.com/library/142eb27e-fb6f-4da3-bfb7-a88115bbb5d5%28Office.14%29.aspx).